 But after some of my Facebook fans admitted they’ve gone more than a week without shampooing their hair, I decided it was time to get on the internet and figure out how to prolong a hair wash so I can free up some time to do more important things.

 And since I try not to be selfish when I find new and exciting ways to make my life easier, I’m sharing 7 easy tricks to help you prolong a hair wash and still look amazing.
+If you’re wondering how to keep your hair from getting oily, or how to get rid of greasy hear without washing it…it IS possible, it’s all about learning the proper technique.

 LEARN HOW TO WASH YOUR HAIR PROPERLY